kunyuan827/kunyuan827.github.io/software.md

 ## Code

 BlueFog is an open-source library located at [Github](https://github.com/Bluefog-Lib/bluefog).
+Jupyter notebook tutorials are availabe at [here](https://github.com/Bluefog-Lib/bluefog-tutorial).

 <!-- It is open source at \url{https://github.com/Bluefog-Lib}.
 BlueFog was invited to give keynote lectures in the US East Coast Optimization Meeting 2021 and China Symposium on Machine Learning 2020.  -->